-In collaboration with Arts Council England, Department for Education, and Sound Connections, Music Mark is delighted to offer an enhanced variety of training and resources to help support the development of Music Education Hubs.
-Through two programmes – Underpinning Hubs for the Future and the Workforce Development Programme – we hope to offer flexible, needs-based opportunities for both organisations and individual colleagues to help rebuild and develop following the COVID-19 pandemic.
-We are excited to work with Music Education Hub colleagues to design and develop these programmes to best fit the needs of the sector.
+In collaboration with Arts Council England, Department for Education, and Sound Connections, our Music Education Hub Support Programme 2021/2022 offered an enhanced variety of training and resources to help support the development of Music Education Hubs.
+Through two programmes, Underpinning Hubs for the Future and the Workforce Development Programme, we offered flexible, needs-based opportunities for both organisations and individual colleagues to help rebuild and develop following the COVID-19 pandemic.
+Find out more about the programme below with links to resources included.

 Underpinning Hubs for the Future

-Delivered by Music Mark, Music Education Hubs will be offered a range of additional advice, support, training, and resources to support organisational development and strategy.
-These sessions will be developed in response to the trends highlighted in the Consultancy Conversations and will encourage innovation and sharing of good practice across the sector.
+Music Education Hubs were offered a range of additional advice, support, training, and resources to support organisational development and strategy.
+These sessions were developed in response to the trends highlighted in the Consultancy Conversations and encouraged innovation and sharing of good practice across the sector.

 Partnership Innovation Fund

-The Partnership Innovation Fund offers the opportunity for partnerships of Music Education Hub lead organisations to apply for funding towards innovative projects in which they work together to contribute to stabilisation and recovery in the wake of COVID-19.
-Ideas may relate directly to current challenges or circumstances but we are also interested in seeing projects that may have impact in the longer term, or which lead to lasting changes in an organisation’s offer or operation.
+The Partnership Innovation Fund offered the opportunity for partnerships of Music Education Hub lead organisations to apply for funding towards innovative projects in which they worked together to contribute to stabilisation and recovery in the wake of COVID-19.

 Talk into Action

-As part of Talk into Action – an Equity, Diversity and Inclusion (EDI) movement for the Music Education sector – the following series of events will support organisations as they work to achieve their EDI goals.
+As part of Talk into Action – an Equity, Diversity and Inclusion (EDI) movement for the Music Education sector – the following series of events supported organisations to work to achieve their EDI goals.

 - Talk into Action Webinars:

-- The Music Mark x Why Music sessions: Curated and hosted by Nate Holder of ‘Why Music’, these session explore diversity in music education, including rap, hip hop, Steel Pan, and Islam & music
+- The Music Mark x Why Music sessions: Curated and hosted by Nate Holder of ‘Why Music’, these session explored diversity in music education, including rap, hip hop, Steel Pan, and Islam & music.
+View the resource.

-- Emerge to Thrive: An online course for EDI leaders – learn how to effectively lead the commitment to EDI in your organisation
+- Emerge to Thrive: An online course in which participants learned how to effectively lead the commitment to EDI in their organisation

-- LGBT+ awareness training with The Proud Trust: An online course providing a broad overview and introduction to LGBT+ awareness for Music Mark members working with young people
+- LGBT+ awareness training with The Proud Trust: This online course provided a broad overview and introduction to LGBT+ awareness for Music Mark members working with young people.

 Workforce Development Programme

-Music Mark’s refreshed Workforce Development Programme builds on the professional development support offered in previous years, working with leaders, emerging leaders, business teams, and chairs.
-The programme is constantly evolving and all up to date information can be found here.
+Music Mark’s refreshed Workforce Development Programme built on the professional development support offered in previous years, working with leaders, emerging leaders, business teams, and chairs.
+The programme constantly adapted according to need.

 Training from Musicians Without Borders

-Musicians Without Borders present the methodology behind their work and how this can be used in a music education setting.
-Click here for more information.
+Musicians Without Borders presented the methodology behind their work and how this can be used in a music education setting.
+View the resource.

 Events Management Training

-Join Zoe Coakley, Music Mark’s Conference Manager, for two training sessions covering the basics of event management from planning and production to evaluation.
-Click here for more information.
+Zoe Coakley, Music Mark’s Conference Manager, led two training sessions covering the basics of event management from planning and production to evaluation.

 - Project Budgeting